 As part of our efforts to promote European integration and federalism, we are proud to present the Jean Monnet Prize for European Integration.
-This prize, awarded annually, recognises and celebrates achievements that contribute to supporting and strengthening European integration.
+Awarded annually, this prize recognises and celebrates achievements that contribute to supporting and strengthening European integration.

 The Jean Monnet Prize for European Integration aims at honouring Jean Monnet’s memory and life achievements.
-It does so by rewarding talented individuals or groups having contributed to supporting or strengthening European Integration through a project they designed and implemented.Read more about Jean Monnet
+It does so by rewarding talented individuals or groups having contributed to supporting or strengthening European Integration through a project they designed and implemented.
+The winning project receives a 1,500€ grant.

 Jean Monnet was born in Cognac, France, on 9 November 1888.
 Through his family’s cognac business, he travelled extensively, including to the United Kingdom and the United States.
 He contributed to the war effort of both World Wars by aligning the war industries of Allied powers and, during World War II, worked tirelessly to prepare the US industry for the country’s direct involvement.
 Jean Monnet also served as Deputy Secretary General of the League of Nations during the inter-war period.